-Relying on those universals, we finally arrive at the following relations: Extrinsic changes are represented by $change(e_1, e_2, u_1, u_2, u)$, where e_1 and e_2 capture the pair of coincident process boundaries17, and u_1 and u_2 are disjoint sub-universals of u, such that e_1 and e_2 instantiate u_1 and u_2 , respectively.
+Relying on those universals, we finally arrive at the following relations: Discrete changes are represented by $dischange(p, e_1, e_2, u_1, u_2, u)$ 15, where e_1 and e_2 capture the pair of coincident process boundaries16.
+This relation implies that p is a process, u_1 and u_2 are disjoint sub-universals of u, such that e_1 and e_2 instantiate u_1 and u_2 , respectively.
 Note that this implies instantiation of both e_1 and e_2 of u, which prevents expressing artificial changes, e.g. a change of a weight of 20kg to a color of red.
-For the purpose of formalizing intrinsic changes, a minimal chronoid universal Δc is employed in order to embody the idea of observable differences during certain chronoids, while the change itself does not allow the observation of a difference.
-The predicate $change(e_1, e_2, u_1, u_2, u, \Delta c)$ is intended to formalize this approach.
+The conditions described about dischange are neccessary conditions a discrete change should satisfy.
+We may derive from dischange a relation dischange1 defined as follows: